andreamgrs/holbertonschool-hbnb/v1/README.md

 ```
 ## Part 3 Enhanced Backend with Authentication and Database Integration

-In this Part 3 of the HBnB Project!
-We focus on transforming the backend into a secure, persistent, and production-ready system.
+In this Part 3 of the HBnB Project we focus on transforming the backend into a secure, persistent, and production-ready system.
 Where we implement user authentication, enforce access control, and migrate from in-memory storage to a robust database architecture using SQLAlchemy and SQLite with MySQL prepared for deployment.

 ### 🧱 Project Structure Summary
 - Add password hashing to User model with bcrypt2